-• For bagging the grass and leaf clippings, press the button on the bag-on-demand lever and move the lever forward until the button on the lever pops up (Figure 21).
+For bagging the grass and leaf clippings, press the button on the bag-on-demand lever and move the lever forward until the button on the lever pops up (Figure 17).

-- 1. Bag-on-demand lever (in bagging position) - For recycling the grass and leaf clippings, press the button on the lever and move the lever rearward until the button on the lever pops up.
+- Bag-on-demand lever (in bagging position) 1. - For recycling the grass and leaf clippings, press the button on the lever and move the lever rearward until the button on the lever pops up.

-Important: For proper operation, remove any grass clippings and debris from the bag-on-demand door and the surrounding opening (Figure 22) before you move the bag-on-demand lever from one position to another.
+Important: For proper operation, remove any grass clippings and debris from the bag-on-demand door and the surrounding opening (Figure 18) before you move the bag-on-demand lever from 1 position to another.

 The blade is sharp; contacting the blade can result in serious personal injury.
-Also, an open rear-discharge area could allow small stones and other similar debris to be thrown in the direction of the operator or bystanders and result in serious personal injury or death.
+Also, an open rear-discharge area could allow small stones and other similar debris to be thrown toward you or bystanders, resulting in serious personal injury or death.